 Selling a business?
 You mine as well go without a business broker and save time and money.
 Selling a company without a broker is reasonable, and not as hard as you might think.

-Selling a business?
-This knowledge piece covers in detail the qualification of buyers as firm prospects and the subsequent refinement of these down to a shortlist.
+This guide addresses the question about qualification of buyers as prospects, and the subsequent refinement of these down to a shortlist.

 Read how to filter prospects from suspects during business sale process.
 What is effective communication, which information to provide, and when.